 - Smoker – A smoker with average fitness

-- Rated Applicants – Few insurance candidates are deemed “rated,” typically denoting a medical problem/s prohibiting the candidate from being classified in the usual sorting categories.
-The candidate can be insured, but expect higher charges.
+- Rated Applicants – Few insurance candidates are deemed “rated,” typically denoting a medical problem/s, prohibiting them from being classified in the usual sorting categories.
+The candidate can be insured but expect higher charges.
 One may hear the phrase “table rating” when referring to candidates who don’t meet standard classes’ criteria.
 Table ratings are coded by alphabet or numeral characters, with every character equivalent to a rate rise in charge beyond the charge asked from a usual candidate.

 A lot of underwriters, even the ones with commended big names, assign marijuana consumers to the smoker category.
 However, the weather is shifting, and more and more underwriters are appraising marijuana consumption for irregular marijuana consumers less intensely than smoking.